Skip to content

 Practical guidance for registrants

 • Read every schedule before presenting an offer.
-Schedule A frequently contains terms that contradict Form 100 — the contract resolves contradictions in favour of the schedule unless the form says otherwise.
+Schedule A frequently contains terms that contradict Form 100.
+The contract resolves contradictions in favour of the schedule unless the form says otherwise.

 • Track conditional periods in writing.
 Missed waiver deadlines kill deals and trigger E&O claims.